pasekji/bi-eha/udemy-bug-bounty.md

 * Stored Cross Site Scripting
 * Other Cross Site Scripting

-## 1. Remote Shell / Command Execution
+## 1. Remote Shell / Command Injection
 Command injection is an attack in which the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
 Command injection attacks are possible when an application passes unsafe user supplied data (forms, cookies, HTTP headers etc.) to a system shell.
 In this attack, the attacker-supplied operating system commands are usually executed with the privileges of the vulnerable application.